nemadaliev/stocklar/README.md

-# stocklar_fastapi
+# stocklar

 This project was generated via [manage-fastapi](https://ycd.github.io/manage-fastapi/)! :tada:

 ## License

-This project is licensed under the terms of the None license.
+This project is licensed under the terms of the Apache license.